 To change the operation mode of the device, left-click the name of the mode in the Device mode line.
-In the opened window, click the Initial Configuration Wizard link (for the detailed description of the Wizard, see the Initial Configuration Wizard section, page 47).
+In the opened window, click the Initial Configuration Wizard link (for the detailed description of the Wizard, see the Initial Configuration Wizard section, page 44).

-If needed, you can disable the LEDs of the device (except the Power LED).
+If needed, you can disable the LEDs of the device (except the POWER LED).
 To do this, move the Enable LEDs switch to the left.
 In order to enable the LEDs, move the switch to the right and reboot the device.

-The Wi-Fi 2.4 GHz and Wi-Fi 5 GHz sections display data on the state of the device's wireless network, its name and the authentication type, and availability of an additional wireless network in the relevant band.
+The Wi-Fi 2.4 GHz section displays data on the state of the device's wireless network, its name and the authentication type, and availability of an additional wireless network.